nmizukami/pio_test/README_EXTERNALS.rst

-Obtaining optional external libraries that can be used with mizuRoute
+Obtaining optional external libraries that can be used with pio_test
 =====================================================================

 mizuRoute is obtained via github.
 And optionally there are some external libraries